bazel-contrib/SIG-rules-authors/go-tutorial.md

 This tutorial is going to cover how Bazel supports the programming language Go.
 [Bazel](https://bazel.build) is an open-source build and test application that supports the software development lifecycle.
 Bazel strives to allow a developer to have hermetic and deterministic builds, testing, packaging, and deployment.
-This build tool supports multiple languages and cross compilation for different operating systems and hardware architecture.
+This build tool works with multiple languages and cross compilation for different operating systems and hardware architecture.

-One of the software languages that Bazel supports include [Go](https://go.dev).
-Go is an open-source programming language that was created by Google.
+[Go](https://go.dev) is an open-source programming language that was created by Google.
 Now that we have some background about Bazel now let's cover some Bazel concepts.

 One of the concepts within Bazel is a rule.
 A Bazel rule defines a series of actions and outputs.
 Toolchains are another concept/part of Bazel.
 The toolchain framework is a way for rule authors to decouple their rule logic from the platform-based selection of tools.
-So we need a rule, or usually a set of rules (ruleset) that provides a toolchain to support a programming language.
+So we need a rule, or usually a set of rules (a ruleset) that provides a toolchain to support a programming language.
 The Bazel open-source community maintains [rules_go](https://github.com/bazelbuild/rules_go).
 This ruleset provides the following support: